What Exactly Does a Chief Experience Officer (CXO) Do?

 - Championing customers’ and employees’ perspectives in the company’s strategic decision-making and co-creating innovative ways to elevate the customer experience.

-- Working closely with marketing to develop and launch campaigns designed to improve customer satisfaction, loyalty, and brand image.
+- Working closely with marketing and advertising to develop and launch campaigns designed to improve customer satisfaction, loyalty, and brand image.

-- Measuring and tracking the impact of initiatives on the company’s key performance indicators (KPIs), including overall customer sentiment and customer satisfaction metrics.
+- Measuring and tracking the impact of initiatives on the company’s data and key performance indicators (KPIs), including overall customer sentiment and customer satisfaction metrics.

 While management of the consumer and employee experience may be relatively new to the executive team, the CXO position is more than a job title and likely to last.
 As the emphasis on customer experience as a strategic advantage and differentiator rises, companies will need talented professionals who understand consumer needs and motivations and can develop business strategies that retain customers, increase sales and grow the bottom line.